cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 * DNS publication stays stricter than certificate overlap: short aliases must still be globally unambiguous to be published in DNS, but this implementation deliberately tolerates some SAN overlap, so the certificate SAN family may be broader than the currently published DNS alias set
 * the helper-side signer returns a certificate chained to the same host trust root
 * the node then deploys that certificate downward into the actual workload that needs it

+> That means published DNS and certificate SANs do not carry the same exclusivity guarantee in this local lab model.
+> Published DNS remains authoritative for which short names are currently live and globally unambiguous, while SANs are allowed to remain broader and may overlap across certificates.
+> So a SAN entry by itself should not be read here as a strong multi-tenant ownership claim over a host-visible `.incus` name.

 This is why certificate trickle-down is a real protocol rather than just ordinary resolver use.
 The trust root and the signing decision actually move through a controlled interface.